Christopher-Chhim/README-Generator/README.md

 ## Usage

 Run 'node index.js' on the terminal.
 Answer the prompt to your liking and choose the desired license.
+Check to see if a sample README.md file has been generated and if it matches user input.
+For further instructions please refer to this link: (https://drive.google.com/file/d/1JOcXVV-yJe6nLiAT4vn6boulb35sA-6l/view)

 ## License